faasm/faasm/README.md

 Sometimes wasm code contains calls to functions that don't exist (i.e. unresolved imports).
 In this scenario we generate a "stub" which bombs out if it's called.
 To hook this into the pipeline outlined above we need to generate object files that can be linked at runtime.

 Generating these files can take a while if there are lots of them, so we store the generated object files for these stubs.
 Each stub function still needs to have the correct signature to be linked properly, so there will be an object file generated for each different combination of return/ parameter types.

+This is just a slightly adapted version of the approach WAVM takes by default.

 # Usage